 In most cases, judges consider jail time for drug charges, assault, weapons offenses, financial crimes, and others.
 A top criminal defense lawyer can almost always find a way to keep you out of jail.

-Deals guaranteeing no jail are not common, and bargain-priced lawyers and many court-appointed attorneys typically do not do the groundwork and preparation necessary to persuade a prosecutor or judge to agree to a deal that ensures a sentence without jail time.
+Deals guaranteeing no jail are not standard, and bargain-priced lawyers and many court-appointed attorneys typically do not do the groundwork and preparation necessary to persuade a prosecutor or judge to agree to a deal that ensures a sentence without jail time.
 Many criminal defendants in Michigan are sentenced to time in jail or prison because their lawyers failed to advocate for them in court effectively.
 A lawyer who doesn’t care enough to fight and protect their client cannot hope to achieve the best possible result.

 The Two “First Offender” Theories

-Building a Case for No Jail
+Building a Case for No Jail for a First Offense

 Delayed sentences – Another Option to Avoid Jail Time